Home Latest PDF of ADA-DAT: Dental Admission Test

 - Pattern Folding: Visualizing 3D objects after folding patterns.

-- practicing and understanding passages related to scientific topics.
+- reading and understanding passages related to scientific topics.

 - Analyzing main ideas, supporting details, and author's tone.